johnbaumann/OpenMC/README.md

 This project uses an ESP32 connected to a SDHC sdcard to emulate a PSX memory card.
 The ESP's Wifi capabilities can be used to upload memory card images via a basic web interface.
 An optional oled screen can be connected to display some informations.

+### PCB in the works

+A PCB is in the works that will rely on Heltec's Wifi Kit 32 and a few additional components and will connect to the console via the memory card port.

 # Software setup

 1. Follow this guide to setup the ESP-IDF SDK : [https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html)